Deposits

 Deposit Due Dates

-Booking deposits are essential to confirm reservations and are typically a portion of the final invoice amount.
-Hirepos allows you to set Deposit Due Dates, making them visible on bookings and invoices.
+Booking deposits are crucial for confirming reservations and are typically a portion of the final invoice amount.
+HirePOS allows you to set Deposit Due Dates, which are visible on bookings and invoices.
 This feature generates reminders on your Home Screen for upcoming deposit deadlines, ensuring timely payments.

 Deposit Value / Percentage